Day 346, Beef Tenderloin, Breakfast, and the Bite of Lithium on the Body

 The side effect of lithium I like the least is its ability to cause weight gain.
 Fortunately, most of the weight gain happens when I am first put on lithium.
 After that, the weight gain usually levels off.
 However, I have to be constantly vigilant or I will gain weight.
 The effect could be compounded by being on Risperdal also, which also has the effect of weight gain.

-I think part of the effect is because of lithium’s effect of depressing the thyroid.
+I think part of this effect is because of lithium’s effect of depressing the thyroid.
 Even taking replacement thyroid does not entirely fix that.
 And I cannot take too much thyroid or I get the side effect of hyperthyroidism.
 It is a fine line.

 So perhaps there is something else about lithium that is causing weight gain above and beyond its effects on the thyroid gland.
 I just have not figured out what it is.
 This table of the effects of protein kinase C may give me some clues.